The Bachelor’s Degree

 Communication majors and minors may not take any COM course as part of the requirements for the major or minor on a CR/NC basis.

 Transfer credits from other institutions may not be used to substitute for introductory core courses.
-However, students may file a Student Petition Form to use them to satisfy other parts of the major or minor, provided the credit is for an upper-division course equivalent to one offered by the Communication Department and that the grade earned was a C or better (grades of C- or lower will not be accepted).
+However, students may file a Student Petition Application to use them to satisfy other parts of the major or minor, provided the credit is for an upper-division course equivalent to one offered by the Communication Department and that the grade earned was a C or better (grades of C- or lower will not be accepted).

 COM 380 and COM 480 may be taken for credit more than once provided the course topic is different each time.
 No more than eight semester hours of credit for COM 499 Tutorial will be accepted for the degree.
 All other Communication courses may be repeated for grade improvement only once.